AkiraPinemoon/Aerosol/README.md

-# Aerosol - Obsidian FOSS Sync Server + Plugin
+# ☁️ Aerosol - Obsidian FOSS Sync Server + Plugin
+A plugin for Obsidian, that allows for decentralized syncing of vaults on self-hosted servers.
+Created for an assignment at ITECH in the timeframe of two weeks.

+---

+## ✨ Features
+in development

+## 🔧 Prerequisites
+TBD

+## 🚀 Setup and Usage
+TBD

+## 📄 License
+This project is licensed under the MIT License.
+See the `LICENSE` file for more information.

+---

 ## Team
 - Paul